 When you’re analysing a text for HSC English, these techniques can enhance imagery, convey emotions, develop characters, establish themes, and much more!

-Our HSC English tutors are experts at navigating textual analysis and choosing the right literary techniques for your essay, so get in touch if you’re looking to boost your marks!
+Our HSC English tutors are experts at navigating textual analysis and choosing the right English techniques for your essay, so get in touch if you’re looking to boost your marks!

 How do I find Literary Techniques?

-So you’re 40 pages into your text for HSC English and haven’t found ONE technique?
+So you’re 40 pages into your text for HSC English and haven’t found ONE language technique?

 Here’s how to pick them out.
 Look for elements that stand out!